León Airport: History

+Foundation and early years

 In March 1920, a ministerial provision on territorial distribution and organisation of military forces and services designated León as a location for one of the air stations established under the provision.
 In 1924, works were approved to adapt the air station so that León airport could be used for stopovers by aircraft on the route that linked Madrid and Asturias.
 In 1929, the military aerodrome was provisionally authorised to provide commercial air navigation services.

 The aerodrome was located one kilometre north of the village of Virgen del Camino and seven kilometres south of the city of León.
 An area of hard flat land was dedicated to pasture, and its navigation aids comprised a marking in the middle of the airfield and a windsock.
 It had four hangars to house and repair aircraft, as well as fuel, oil, water and telephone services.
 At that time the station was the headquarters of Number One Squadron's 21st Inspection Unit, within the Northwest Regional Fleet.

 During the Spanish Civil War, the León aerodrome was the headquarters of numerous airborne units and at the end of the conflict it was listed as class A. At that time it had radio and telephone facilities, a radiogoniometer and night lighting.

 In the 1940s, an aviation school was installed in the facilities, where the first pilots graduated at the General Aviation School.
 When this was closed it was replaced by the Apprentices School and later by the Airforce Specialists School.